offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Other strategies for reporting failure are throwing an error and returning an error code along with the object.
 ```

-In addition to the optional provided by the C++ standard library, Boost provides its ony version of optional `boost::optional` as well as provides a optional-like boolean type  called tribool: `boost::logic::tribool`.
+In addition to the optional provided by the C++ standard library, Boost provides its own version of optional `boost::optional` as well as provides an optional-like boolean type called tribool: `boost::logic::tribool`.
 A tribool has a third state in addition to true and false, called indeterminate.
 Boolean operations where one of the operands is a boolean value and the other is indeterminate will always result in false (tribools convert to booleans via implicit conversion).

 ```{seealso}
 Core Language/Classes/Conversion Overloading_TOPIC (refresher -- tribool class implements implicit conversion semantics)